 With permissions sorted you can now populate the reading lists.
 This could be done by academic or library staff and LORLS has options to manual create lists, or import them, from a variety of existing sources.
 The system also includes various reports allowing you to monitor activity on the system as well as record progress in populating it.

 The best way of understanding all of this is simply by having a play on the system.
-If you haven’t got access to an installed version then you can always use the demo instance we have made available.
 More information on how to use LORLS at Loughborough, is available via our support blog and this may also be of use to other institutions.
 Likewise, when Dublin Business School implemented LORLS they produced a fantastic process implementation chart which you might find of use.

 And now for the hard part…